(she/her)

 Use of mindfulness techniques can be discussed to better manage anxiety, negative thought patterns, substance abuse and/or use symptoms, and anger management.

 I will use several different approaches based on client needs.
 Such as Client-centered, strength based, CBT, and mindfulness.
-I also use Play Therapy technques for younger children virtually.
+I also use Play Therapy technques for children virtually.

 This method is often used in substance abuse disorders but used with other issues that can help people resolve and strengthen motivation for change for their specific goals.